 Duration: 3-4 hours

-We first attempted to hike to Our Lake a couple years ago on a chilly morning in mid-October.
+We first attempted to hike to Our Lake a few years ago on a chilly morning in mid-October.
 The start of the hike was clear, albeit a bit muddy.
 But when we reached the higher scree fields, the snow covering the trail became quite deep and thick fog and snow rolled in, obscuring the views.
 Our subsequent adventures to Our Lake in the summer were a bit more enjoyable!

 The first portion of the trail consists of switchbacks through the woods.
 The path is surrounded by moss-covered pines, raspberry bushes, wildflowers and other dense vegetation.
 When you come to a fork in the trail, stick to the right, following the wooden sign pointing towards Our Lake.